opentelekomcloud-docs/modelarts/umn/source/data_management/labeling_data/video_labeling.rst

 #.
 Play the video.
 When the video is played to the time point to be labeled, click the pause button in the progress bar to pause the video to a specific image.

-#.
+#. .. _modelarts_23_0282__en-us_topic_0257844727_li993163014399:

    In the left pane, select a bounding box.
 By default, a rectangular box is selected.
 Drag the mouse to select an object in the video image, enter a new label name in the displayed **Add Label** text box, select a label color, and click **Add** to label the object.
 Alternatively, select an existing label from the drop-down list and click **Add** to label the object.
 Label all objects in the image.
 Multiple labels can be added to an image.

    The supported bounding boxes are the same as those supported by Object Detection.
-For details, see `Table 1 <../../data_management/labeling_data/object_detection.html#modelarts230012enustopic0170889732table165201739119>`__ in `Object Detection <../../data_management/labeling_data/object_detection.html>`__.
+For details, see :ref:`Table 1 <modelarts_23_0012__en-us_topic_0170889732_table165201739119>` in :ref:`Object Detection <modelarts_23_0012>`.

+   .. _modelarts_23_0282__en-us_topic_0257844727_fig87011122454:

    .. figure:: /_static/images/en-us_image_0000001110761112.png
       :alt: **Figure 1** Labeling video files